wsgan001/newEclat/README.md

 I have provided a utility that converts from the ASCII IBM data format to the binary format.
 Use it as: makebin XXX.ascii XXX.data

+A typical run can be something like:
+./eclat -i T10I4D100K.data -S 1000 -a 1 -o > SAVEFILE
+where the output will be written to SAVEFILE

+#sort
+Once you have saved the output, you can sort the patterns by increasing length.
+After some meta-info, the sorted output has one pattern per line, along with its frequency, in the format:
+ITEMSET - SUPPORT

+An example run can be:
+./sort SAVEFILE > SORTEDFILE